HOW DO WE KEEP PROJECTS ON TRACK? IT’S ALL ABOUT VALUE!

 - Benefits increase, costs stay the same, therefore value increases.

 - Costs increase but benefits increase more, therefore value increases.

 - Benefits reduce but costs reduce more, therefore value increases.

 - Benefits increase and costs decrease, therefore value increases.

-Figure 3: Amplify™ screenshot showing Net Present Value Dashboard for a Business Transformation Portfolio comprising multiple work-streams
+Figure 3: Amplify screenshot showing Net Present Value Dashboard for a Business Transformation Portfolio comprising multiple work-streams

 GETTING TO GRIPS WITH TRACKING VALUE

-BENEFITS MANAGEMENT: LIMITATIONS OF THE EXCEL-APPROACH
+BENEFIT MANAGEMENT: LIMITATIONS OF THE EXCEL-BASED APPROACH

-Figure 4: Amplify™ screenshot showing a benefit plan for increased revenue from number of private patients with baseline, plan, actual and forecast values
+Figure 4: Amplify screenshot showing a benefit profile for increased revenue from number of private patients with baseline, plan, actual and forecast values

-It’s about then that a new requirement emerges, which forces you to delve into the mind of the original author.
-As you try in vain to understand what the VLOOKUP is actually referring to, things begin to unravel…’
+‘It’s about then that a new requirement emerges, which forces you to delve into the mind of the original author.
+As you try in vain to understand what the VLOOKUP is referring to, things unravel…’